Skip to main content

 You can also view each deduction's timeliness category on the deduction details page.

-Unlike the list view page's tags, the dispute timeliness card on each shortage's deduction details page will provide additional details regarding the anticipated date when each shortage will 'move' to each of the last three categories (i.e., Optimal, Maturing, Mature).
+Unlike the list view page's tags, the dispute timeliness card on each shortage's deduction details page will provide additional details regarding the anticipated date when each shortage will advance to each of the last three categories (i.e., Matching, Optimal, Mature).

 Do Price Claims behave the same way?